kimjoar/writings/understanding-backbone.md

 ```

 However, adding this functionality for every view is a pain.
 That's one
-of the reasons to use [Backbone views](http://backbonejs.org/#View) —
+of the reasons to use [Backbone.js views](http://backbonejs.org/#View) —
 reusing functionality across views.

 Getting started with views in Backbone
 --------------------------------------

 From the state our code is in now, it's just a couple of lines of change
-needed to add Backbone views:
+needed to add Backbone.js views:

 ```diff
  var events = _.clone(Backbone.Events);